Cullen Bloodstone

-Bloodstone (Cullen Bloodstone) is a fictional character appearing in American comic books published by Marvel Comics.
+Cullen Bloodstone is a character appearing in American comic books published by Marvel Comics.
+The character was created by Dennis Hopeless and Kev Walker, and first appeared in Avengers Arena #1 (December 2012).
+Cullen is the son of Ulysses Bloodstone and brother of Elsa Bloodstone, both monster hunters.

 Publication history

 Bloodstone first appeared in issue #1 of the Avengers Arena series as part of the Marvel NOW! event, and was created by Dennis Hopeless and Kev Walker.

 Cullen Bloodstone appears as one of the main characters in Avengers Undercover beginning in 2014.

 Fictional character biography

 Cullen Bloodstone is the son of Ulysses Bloodstone and the younger brother of Elsa Bloodstone.
-When Cullen is 10, Ulysses takes him to another dimension and leaves him there to prove his worth as a Bloodstone.
+When Cullen is 10, Ulysses takes him to the dimension Klimtor and leaves him there to prove his worth as a Bloodstone.
 Ulysses plans to retrieve Cullen the next day, but is killed by the Conspirators, resulting in Cullen being trapped in the dimension for over two years.
-Cullen returns to Earth and is found by Elsa.
-She gives Cullen a Bloodstone ring to suppress the Glartrox, an otherdimensional creature which has possessed him, and takes him to Braddock Academy to attend high school.
+While in Klimtor, Cullen is possessed by the Glartrox, a parasitic monster.
+After being rescued by Elsa, Cullen is given a Bloodstone ring to suppress the Glartrox and begins attending Braddock Academy.

 In Avengers Arena, Cullen is one of sixteen teenagers kidnapped by Arcade, who forces them to fight to the death in Murderworld.
-He is part of the Braddock Academy group (consisting of Apex, Kid Briton, Anachronism, and Nara) which is joined by Death Locket despite death threats from Kid Briton and Nara.
-Death Locket bonds with Apex as she introduces her to the rest of the Braddock Academy.
-There is discord in the Braddock Academy's ranks as Anachronism and Kid Briton get into an argument.
-An earthquake separates Cullen and Anachronism from Apex, Nara, Kid Briton, and Death Locket.
-Nara, Anachronism, and Cullen survive falling into the chasm and come to the conclusion that Apex is manipulating Death Locket and Kid Briton to her own ends.
-Arcade teleports the three to a supply cache at Quadrant 2 as Apex, Death Locket, and Kid Briton arrive.
+After being separated from the others by an earthquake, Cullen, Nara, and Anachronism conclude that Apex is manipulating Death Locket and Kid Briton.
+Arcade teleports the three to a supply cache as Apex, Death Locket, and Kid Briton arrive.
 Nara and Apex start arguing and Apex confirms that she ordered Death Locket to attack Nara.
 Kid Briton tries to intervene as Nara calls him a "weak puppet".
-Kid Briton attempts to kill Nara for insulting him, only to be killed by Anachronism.
+Kid Briton attempts to kill Nara for insulting him, but is killed by Anachronism.

-After being injured by Apex, Nico Minoru sacrifices herself by staying behind to get the other survivors to safety.
-The remaining teenage heroes catch up to Reptil and Hazmat and are invited to have shark steaks with them.
-Cullen confronts Reptil about their camping out on the beach while a war is going off elsewhere.
-Cammi interjects to agree with Cullen before saying she is heading out to either find Nico or avenge her.
-Reptil heads back to shake Hazmat out of her funk.
-Everyone agrees to go back out into Murderworld.